freem/freemlib-neogeo/examples/03_paletteBasics/readme.txt

 ================================================================================
 [Introduction]
 In the first two examples, we've glossed over the palettes, since we weren't doing much with them.
-This example is dedicated to the palette.
+This example is dedicated to the palette, both on the technical side and on the freemlib side.

 ================================================================================
 [Files]